wowinter13/real_life_interview/README.md

 # <a id="common"></a> Common
 ### <a id="algorithms"></a> Algorithms

-#### 1. Reverse a linked list

-#### 2. Quick Sort

-#### 3. Bubble Sort

 ### <a id="concurrency-and-parallelism"></a> Concurrency and Parallelism

 #### 1. Threads vs Processes

 <img width="560" height="544" src="https://raw.githubusercontent.com/wowinter13/real_life_interview/master/thread-vs-process.png">

-#### 2. Data races

-A data race is a situation that occurs when multiple threads are running the same program and 2 or more threads get access to the same shared variable, at the same time.
-Cases like this can be prevented using locks, so the access to the variable will be locked until one of the threads completes its operation.

-#### 3. Deadlocks

-This is a situation where two or more threads are blocked permamently because they are waiting for each other.

 ***